All Episodes

 Nonetheless, I was speaking to Jeb this morning.

-He's like fourth in line in the power structure of the House and the head of the Republican Conference Committee.
+He's like fourth in line in the power structure of the House and the head of the Republican Conference Committee of the House Republican Conference.

-And he said that uh that that we're here.
+And he said that we're here.

-We are ready to uh ready to do business.
+We are ready to do business.

-He says, My usual instinct is to do what's right and not worry about the politics.
+He says, my usual instinct is to do what's right and not worry about the politics.

 Do the right thing and let the chips fall where they may.